 Applicants must include at least one Australian Partner Organisation.
 They may also include additional Partner Organisations, Other Eligible Organisations and Other Organisations.

-Please refer to the Guidelines for the complete information on eligibility requirements and the list of eligible organisations.
+Please refer to the Guidelines for the complete eligibility requirements and the list of eligible organisations.

 - Expert services of a third party if the services are directly related to and essential for the project.